CS 454: Principles of Programming Languages, Spring 2014

 We will study the semantics of programming languages through

-interpreters that implement the language.
+interpreters that implement the languages.
 To make it more interesting,

 these interpreters will be implemented in the functional language